waku-org/research/incentivization.md

 Storage is likely the dominating cost.
 Storage costs is proportional to the amount of information stored and the time it is stored for.
 A cumulative cost of storing a single message grows linearly with time.
-Assuming a constant stream of new messages, the total storage cost is quadratic in time.

 The number of messages in a response may be approximated by the length of the time frame requested.
-This assumes that messages are broadcast in the Relay network at a constant rate.

 Computation: the server spends computing cycles while handling requests.
 This costs likely depends not only on the computation itself, but also at the database structure.
 For example, retrieving old or rarely requested messages from the local database may be more expensive than fresh or popular ones due to caching.

+More formal calculations should be done, under certain assumptions about message flow (i.e., that it is constant).

+## Price negotiation

+If the server offers the price that is too high for the client, the client has no means to make a counter-offer.
+This results in wasted bandwidth on requests that don't result in responses.
+We could introduce a price negotiation step in the protocol, where the client and the server would exchange messages naming their acceptable prices until they agree of one of them decides to stop the negotiation.
+We should make sure that price negotiation does not become a DoS vector (i.e., a client initiates a lengthy negotiation but ultimately rejects, wasting the server's resources).

+## Results cross-checking

+> Never go to sea with two chronometers; take one or three.

+The client wants to receive all relevant messages and only them.
+Without consensus, it's impossible to check if a message is relevant.
+In non security-critical settings, a client may accept the risk that some messages may be missing.
+For more certainty, the client may query 3 independent servers and compare the results.
+Messages returned by 3/3 or 2/3 are considered relevant.

+The servers' reputation may then be adjusted, but it's not completely obvious how.
+Let A, B, C be the three servers.
+Imagine there is a message that only A's response contains.
+From the client's standpoint, this message is not relevant.

+How should A's reputation be adjusted?
+Should A be punished for inserting a fake message into history?
+Or should A be rewarded for providing a "rare" message that B and C have either missed or are intentionally censoring?

+## Preventing DoS attacks

+The client can overwhelm the server in at least two ways:
+- sending many requests;
+- sending a request that covers a very long time frame.

+The former can be prevented with rate limiting: the server would disconnect from such clients.
+The latter can be mitigated economically, if the price depends on the length of the requested time frame.

+## Heuristics of relevance

+In the absence of consensus, we can't prove whether a message has indeed been broadcast in the past.
-## RLN as a proxy for message relevance
+Instead, we use RLN proofs as a proxy metric.
 RLN (rate limiting nullifiers) is a method of spam prevention in Relay ([RLN-Relay](https://rfc.vac.dev/spec/17/)).
-The message sender generates a proof of enrollment in some membership set.
+The message sender generates a proof of enrollment in a membership set.
-Multiple proofs generated within one epoch lead to punishment.
+Multiple proofs generated and revealed within one epoch lead to punishment.
-This technique limits the message rate from each node to at most one message per epoch.

-In the i13n context, we can't prove whether a message has indeed been broadcast in the past.
-Instead, we use RLN proofs as a proxy metric.
 A valid RLN proof signifies that the message has been generated by a node with an active membership during a particular epoch.
 Note that a malicious node with a valid membership can generate messages but not broadcast them.
-Such messages would not be "relevant" (i.e., other nodes would be unaware of them), but they would satisfy the RLN-based heuristic.
+Such messages would not be known to other nodes, but they would satisfy the RLN-based heuristic.

-Ideally, we would like to punish a server that omits relevant messages.
-But as this can't be proven, we resort to reputation in this case.
-In other words: if a client is dissatisfied with the response, it simply won't query this server anymore.
-A way for the client to know (with some certainty) whether relevant messages have been omitted is to query another server.
+We may later look into other ways for the client to check message relevance.

 ## Privacy considerations